willi-kappler/python_intro/docs/exam/overview.rst

 Polynomial

-The data given is from one month (2022.04) of the weather station in Nahuelbuta.
+The data (``data8.csv``) given is from one month (2022.04) of the weather station in Nahuelbuta.
 There are 24 values per day (1 hour average).

 * Read in the CSV file "data5.csv". (use np.loadtxt(), delimiter="," and usecols=(1,2))
 * Write a function that filters out the invalid values (-9999.0) from the data.
-* Take one of the precipitation peaks (for example on 2022-04-24) and try to fit a second order poly- nomial using the function polyfit.
+* Take one of the precipitation peaks (for example on 2022-04-24) and try to fit a second order polynomial using the function polyfit.
 * Plot the data: first column contains the solar radiation, second column contains the precipitation.

 Extra work: